JavaSkreeet/HotBot/README.md

 Use the template.js present in HotBot/commands/ as the strating point for adding new commands.
 Any new commands must be comitted to HotBot/commands/ and follow the instructions commented in template.js

+### Contributors

+Shout Out to [Raylu](https://github.com/raylu) for coming up with the idea for !headpat feature. check out the [Python Bot](https://github.com/raylu/sbot) by Raylu, the repository where !headpat was born

 # Cheers!